 Less known, however, is the fact that where a child lives may also significantly impact their vision.
 Below, we’ve explored some research that links higher myopia rates with urban living.
-Thankfully, Brain Vision Institute in Schaumburg can help.
+Thankfully, Brain Vision Institute in South Barrington can help.

 But First, What’s Myopia?